‘Unauthorized’ R. Kelly album, ‘I Admit It,’ pulled from streaming platforms shortly after release

 A new R. Kelly album released early Friday morning while the disgraced R&B star serves prison time was quickly yanked off of streaming platforms.

-It was unclear how the 13-track project ended up on streaming platforms, but a rep for Sony’s Legacy Recordings said the company was not involved, according to Billboard.
+It was unclear how the 13-track project ended up on streaming platforms, but a representative for Sony’s Legacy Recordings said the company was not involved, according to Billboard.

-R. Kelly, 55, is currently serving a 30-year prison sentence after being convicted for racketeering and sex trafficking in New York on June 29.
-Kelly singer was also convicted of several child pornography charges on Sept.
+R. Kelly, 55, is currently serving a 30-year prison sentence after being convicted of racketeering and sex trafficking in New York on June 29.
+Kelly was also convicted of several child pornography charges on Sept.
 14 in his hometown of Chicago.